 - Big Body Bridge engages whole body to raise up and rest on lower shoulders at the pectoral line.
 [I was instructed not to do this exercise yet.]

 - [Twist]: Bend knees [with feet and knees apart by about a foot or more on the floor/bed, and] with arms straight to the sides [like a cross], twist knees and arms in opposite directions, and the neck is also going side-to side.

-- Back-stroke: [Un-bend at knees so legs are straight on floor/bed], swimming [as if] doing back-stroke; allow body to rotate side to side, and remember the legs should also be moving.
+- Back-stroke: [Un-bend at knees so legs are straight on floor/bed], swimming [as if] doing back-stroke; allow body and head to rotate side to side, and remember the legs should also be moving.
 This is good for the nervous system.
 [NOTE: If you have vertigo problems, you may feel dizzy as your body and head move from side to side during exercises 7 and 8.
 This is an indicator to follow these 10 exercises with the Epley Maneuver (2.3), which resolves vertigo problems if you do the maneuver regularly.]

 - [Goal Posts]: Legs straight and arms are bent out to the sides [perpendicular to body and bent up toward ceiling at elbow – like goal posts – then] with alternating arm movement up and down.
 [That is: keeping arms bent at elbow, move lower arms down to floor/bed with hands pointing past the head, then back up and down to floor/bed with hands pointing toward toes; and repeat.
 Make sure upper arms remain perpendicular to body, and arm remains bent at elbow.]

 - Reaching to the stars, up towards the sky as far as you can reach, like catching and grasping a star, then pulling it down; [alternate sides: reach up with R arm, then with L arm, etc.].
 Your entire body is involved in the movement.
 Slowly speed up.
 This is good for thyroid function.